-I marched because I was horrified then and continue to be horrified that our electoral process has given us a president who is so unbelievably ill-equipped to be the “leader of the free world.”
-Our legislature is in the pockets of big money.
+I marched because I was horrified then and continue to be horrified that our government electoral process has given us a president who is so unbelievably ill-equipped to be the “leader of the free world.”
+Our legislature and government is in the pockets of big money.
 I’m deeply worried.

 Many people are suffering in a political system that rewards corporations whose only interest is in making profit.
 Big pharma, big oil, big banks, big insurance and big media have no interest in making life better for citizens.
 One example that particularly galls me are the usurious interest rates on credit cards.